nickjj/docker-rails-example/README.md

 Without Docker you'd normally run `bundle install` or `yarn install`.
-With Docker it's basically the same thing and since these commands are in our `Dockerfile` we can get away with doing a `docker-compose build` but don't run that just yet.
+With Docker it's basically the same thing and since these commands are in our `Dockerfile` we can get away with doing a `docker compose build` but don't run that just yet.

 #### In development: